wafflespeanut/rust-catalog/README.md

 ### Checklist
  - [x] basic documentation and examples
+ - [x] maintain the values in a separate data file (which eliminates the sparse file problem)
  - [ ] serialize the values, so that all (serializable) types can be supported
  - [ ] maintain an auxiliary index for speeding up the search
+ - [ ] merge the auxiliary index, data file and the main file (during `finish`)
  - [ ] add more methods required for maps (for now, it only supports `insert` and `get`)
  - [ ] documentation of methods
  - [ ] memory-mapped file?